Information for Real Bread business owners, their staff members, their customers and other people in their local communities.

 Which bakeries offer deliveries?

-We suggest you phone / check the bakery’s website and/or social media as many have introduced a delivery service (in some cases specifically for older and vulnerable people or key workers) but have not yet updated their details.
+NB We also suggest you phone / check your local Real Bread bakery’s website and/or social media as many have introduced a delivery service (in some cases specifically for older and vulnerable people or key workers) but have not yet updated their details.

 How can I learn to bake my own Real Bread?